 - In person:

 7007 Bertner Ave., Suite 1MC11.3433

 Houston, TX 77030-3907

-For complaints regarding failure to release public information, please contact your local County or District Attorney, or the Harris County District Attorney's Office at 713-755-5101.
+For complaints regarding failure to release public information, please contact your local County or District Attorney.
+Please ask and you will be provided with this information.

-If you need special accommodation pursuant to the Americans With Disabilities Act (ADA) in connection with your request under the Public Information Act, please contact Legal Services at 713-745-6633
+If you need special accommodation pursuant to the Americans With Disabilities Act (ADA), please contact Legal Services at 713-745-6633.

 Due to our response to COVID-19, all blood donations at MD Anderson

 Blood Donor Center locations are being held by appointment only.